Work-Related Injury Specialists

 Board Certified Doctors

-Patients Seen Within Two Weeks
+Seen Within Two Weeks

-Common Causes
+Common Causes of Work-related Injuries

-• Falling object injuries: objects that fall from shelves or dropped by another person that can cause very serious injuries including head injuries.
+• Falling Object Injuries: Objects that fall from shelves or dropped by another person that can cause very serious injuries including head injuries.

-• Vehicle accidents: Employees who drive for business purposes are often injured in auto accidents.
+• Vehicle Accidents: Employees who drive for business purposes are often injured in auto accidents.

 These are just some of the most common types of workplace injuries that could happen while on the job.
 Comprehensive pain management is vital to a patient’s healing process.
 Our doctors can thoroughly evaluate your pain symptoms in order to accurately diagnose the cause.
 Once we have an accurate diagnosis, we will work together with you to create a treatment plan that will effectively address your pain.
-Our pain-management specialists are located throughout Maryland, Pennsylvania, and Virginia.
+Our pain-management specialists are located throughout Florida, Maryland, Pennsylvania, and Virginia.

-What To Do If You Are Injured At Work
+What to Do If You Are Injured at Work

 Certain industries are still considered hazardous by today’s standards.
 The top five hazardous industries are mining, construction, agriculture, transportation, and ship-breaking.
 Even typical office jobs, which involve sitting at a desk all day, can lead to injuries.